dropkicktommy/MC_Pallet_Simulation/README.md

 Copy all files to local folder.
 Run pallet_track.py to start the simulation.

-parameters can be tweaked as necessary at the top of each file
+Parameters can be tweaked as necessary at the top of each file